PatrykPawlowicz/C-/README.md

 ## Description
 A repository created from university tasks that were used to learn C# programming.<br>

+The repository contains tasks to draw random numbers, invert sentences, calculate the largest common divisor, calculate factorials and other similar simple tasks. <br>

 Exercices based on the book "Wprowadzenie do programowania - ITA-104"
 ## Table of content
 * [Delta](#delta)